 Oregon Ocean Policy Advisory Council (OPAC)

 The Ocean Policy Advisory Council (OPAC) was originally created in 1991 to give coordinated policy advice to the Governor, state agencies, and others and to prepare a plan for Oregon's Territorial Sea.
 Membership and other aspects of the OPAC were changed in 2003 by the Oregon Legislature.
-OPAC members (pdf) include voting members appointed by the Governor that represent ocean users, local governments, and other interested parties, as well as seven state agencies, Oregon Sea Grant, and other non-voting members.
-The DLCD provides staff support to the OPAC, which meets quarterly.
+OPAC members include voting members appointed by the Governor that represent ocean users, local governments, and other interested parties, as well as seven state agencies, Oregon Sea Grant, and other non-voting members.
+The Department of Land Conservation and Development provides staff support to the OPAC, which meets quarterly.

 The seven state agencies (listed below) represented on the Ocean Policy Advisory Council include almost all agencies with direct authority over management, policy, or programs that affect the marine environment.
 The State Marine Board, which regulates boating activities, is not represented on the OPAC.